Theorist-Git/ML/README.md

 ## Why?

-* Because I'm a sadist and all the million abstractions made in python confuse me, so I'm doing them in C following a number of resources in the hopes of getting a better understanding of these algorithms.
+* Because I'm a masochist and all the million abstractions made in python confuse me, so I'm doing them in C following a number of resources in the hopes of getting a better understanding of these algorithms.
 * The goal is to use this as a stepping stone into ML.

 ### These implementations are neither the best way to implement these models nor are they the most efficient